abbbi/pbsnbd/README.md

 == Proxmox Backup Server NBDKIT Plugin ==

-Export your virtual machine disks from proxmox backup server via NBD.
+Export your virtual machine disks backups from a Proxmox Backup Server via NBD.
 Using the COW Filter, it can be used to test-boot virtual machines from outside a Proxmox Backup Server instance.

 Example: